 Wheels (also called rims) are much easier.
 They come with a load capacity, a diameter, a width, a bolt pattern, and an offset.
 Some also include a pressure designation, but mostly that is part of the load capacity.
 This image from Katana Wheels is a nice diagram of the rim an some of the specifications.

 Rim Diameter — The tire seat diameter.
 This is not the actual full diameter of the wheel.
-It’s a matching diameter that must match the tire size designation.
-Rims come in many sizes that, in short hand, define the wheel — like a 14″ or 15″ wheel.
-There’s more to it, but this is the primary measure.
+It is a matching diameter that must match the tire size.
+Rims come in many sizes that, in shorthand, define the wheel – like a 14″ or 15″ wheel.
+This is the primary measure.

 Offset — This is usually zero for trailer wheels.
 The offset is a distance from the center of the wheel to the mounting face.
 We sometimes call it “Dish”.
-On Front Wheel Drive cars, they have an offset “out” that allows the axle shafts more space inside.
+On Front Wheel Drive cars, they have an offset “out” to allow more space inside for the axle shafts.
 Dually applications have a large offset so wheels can bolt together with space still between the tires.
 Choosing wheels with an offset other than zero can allow the tires to “stick out” or “pull in” a little.
-Generally we don’t do this with trailers because it loads the axle bearings a little different which de-rates the axle load capacity.
+Generally we don’t do this with trailers because it loads the axle bearings different which de-rates the axle load capacity.
 We recommend sticking to Zero Offset to avoid trouble.

-Now we’ve got the needling details out of the way, let’s talk more specific about tires for your trailer.
+Now we have the fiddly details out of the way, we will talk more specific about tires for your trailer.
 Not every tire is appropriate for a trailer.
 Of course you can put the wide, low aspect ratio tires on a trailer if you want, maybe to match the tow vehicle for show.
 Those are always fun to see.
 However, in a more practical sense, there are many we can easily rule out.

 Size Things to Consider

-In general, smaller diameter wheel sizes carry smaller diameter tires — and carry less total load.
-On the other hand, they offer lower trailers and less vertical intrusion above (smaller wheel wells, fenders, etc.), albeit, they also give less ground clearance.
+In general, smaller diameter wheel sizes carry smaller diameter tires – and less total load.
+On the other hand, smaller tires offer a lower deck height and less vertical intrusion above (smaller wheel wells, fenders, etc.), albeit, they also give less ground clearance.

 Tire pressure can be a big deal, especially if you pull your trailer around empty.
-Trailer ‘bounce’ is a real thing, and pressure is one way of dealing with it as mentioned in this article about trailer bounce.
+Trailer “bounce” is a real thing, and pressure is one way of dealing with it as mentioned in this article about trailer bounce.
 Small tires with high pressure are particularly susceptible.
-Choosing tires with a larger Aspect Ratio (like 75 or 80) can help help that because there is more sidewall to add some “suspension” effect.
+Choosing tires with a larger Aspect Ratio (like 80 or 90) can help because there is more sidewall to add a “suspension” effect.

 Speed and Load

-The Speed Rating and Load Index numbers mean a lot more than just what’s safe.
+The Speed Rating and Load Index numbers mean a lot more than just what is safe.
 Don’t skimp on either of these.
-If you think you’ll never pull your trailer on the highway — so you buy tires rated below 75 mph.
-What if sometime you need to be on the highway and find traffic is moving all around you at 80+ mph?
+If you think you will never pull your trailer on the highway – then buy tires rated below 75 mph.
+BUT, what if you need to be on the highway and find traffic is moving all around you at 80+ mph?
 Don’t flirt with it.
 My personal opinion is there is no reason to even consider a tire with a speed rating lower than N.

 I approach Load Index the same way.
-While it’s easy to think about axle capacity translating directly to tire capacity, it’s again ignoring the way things actually tend to occur.
-Tires are often overloaded, accidently or by dynamics (going around a corner).
-Since tire failures with trailers are not uncommon, it just doesn’t make sense (to me) to skirt by with the minimum.
-I argue to use tires that have 10% to 15% extra capacity.
+While it is easy to think about axle capacity translating directly to tire capacity, it is again ignoring the way things actually occur.
+Tires are often overloaded, accidently, or by dynamics (like going around a corner).
+Since tire failures with trailers are not uncommon, it does not make sense (to me) to skirt by with the minimum.
+I argue to use tires that have 15% (or more) extra capacity.
 See the discussion below for an example with numbers.

 Common Sense Problem Avoidance

-If you can keep a problem from happening, that’s way better than solving a problem later.
-Trailer tires certainly fit that category.
+If you can keep a problem from happening, that is much better than solving a problem later.
+Trailer tires certainly fit this category.
 Tires and tire issues are the #1 cause of trailer towing problems on the road.
 How many times have you seen a trailer on the side of the road with a wheel missing?
 Seriously, this is something we can avoid with a few common sense steps.

 First

-The avoidance is easy.
-Just inspect your tires before going.
+Avoidance is easy.
+Simply inspect the tires before going.
 Most of the time the signs are there early telling you when to replace worn trailer tires.
 Another good indicator is heat.
-Put a hand on the tires when you stop for gas.
-If the tires or bearings are hot, figure it out, and fix it before continuing.
+Put a hand on the tires and the hubs when you stop for gas.
+If the tires or wheel bearings are hot, fix it before continuing.

 Second

 Make sure your trailer is ready for the service you want.
-I see lots of trailers that are “probably” overloaded.
-I see even more with an axle situation that causes tire overload — read about proper axle load sharing.
-It’s not very easy to change these things in the moment, but just know you might need to adjust your trip if what you’re trying to do doesn’t fit the available equipment.
+I see a lot of trailers that are “probably” overloaded.
+I see even more with an axle situation that causes tire overload – read about proper axle load sharing.
+It is not very easy to change trailer in a moment, but maybe you can take 2 trips, or adjust other things if what you are trying to do does not fit the available equipment.

-The same can be said for equipment that’s no longer ready for the load.
+The same can be said for equipment that is no longer ready for the load.
 See this obnoxious tire situation that changed their plans.
-The signs were there . . . .
+The signs were there . . . so in some warped sense, they asked for the problems.
+That does not need to be you.

 Third

 Choose trailer tires with more capacity than you need.
-I recommend 10% to 15% or so over.
-Here’s an example with numbers.
+I recommend 15% or more over.
+Here is an example with numbers.

-Of course, manufacturers make the tires to handle some amount of overload for situations like cornering and bumps in the road.
-Yet, when you’re pushing the limits, that’s flirting with disaster.
-And, it’s only a small price difference for tires with 15% extra capacity.
+Of course, manufacturers make tires to handle some amount of overload for situations like cornering and bumps in the road.
+So, if you are pushing the limits, then you are flirting with disaster.
+Yet, it is only a small price difference for tires with 15% extra capacity.

 Fourth